rsyncOSX/RsyncUIBuilt/content/post/navigation.md

     }
 }
 ```
-Navigation within **all** view is by `NavigationStack`: "*A view that displays a root view and enables you to present additional views over the root view*".
-One root view is the tasks view, and the all other views like estimating details, execution of tasks and so on will be presented ontop of the root view.
+Navigation within views is by `NavigationStack`: "*A view that displays a root view and enables you to present additional views over the root view*".
+One such root view is the rsync parameters view.
+Other views ontop of the rsync parameters view is default rsync parameters and verify task view.

+Root view:
+{{< figure src="/images/navigation/navigationstack.png" alt="" position="center" style="border-radius: 8px;" >}}
+Default rsync parameters view:
+{{< figure src="/images/navigation/navigationstack2.png" alt="" position="center" style="border-radius: 8px;" >}}

 RsyncUI utilizes two APIs of  `NavigationStack`:

 The additional view is one view only and it is presented when `$somestate` becomes true.